Discriminative Sampling of Proposals in Self-Supervised Transformers for Weakly Supervised Object Localization: Supplementary Material

 \subsection{Visual Results}

-Visual representation of our method compared to baseline methods on CUB and OpenImages are illustrated in Fig.\ref{app:fig_openimages_prb_ful} and Fig.\ref{app:fig_cub_prb_ful}.
+Visual representation of our method compared to baseline methods on CUB is illustrated in Fig.\ref{app:fig_cub_prb_ful}.
 Our method generates a very smooth map instead of hot-spotting different parts of the concerned object.
 Ultimately, the map generated by our method does not require an extensive threshold search to find an optimal bounding box.
 Compared to the \cls tokens of SST (used to harvest pseudo-labels), our method is able to learn an effective localization map from noisy pseudo-labels.